manifold-systems/manifold/docs/manifold-templates.md

 Layouts can be made and used with the `content` and `layouts` directives respectively.

-The `content` keyword will split the current template into the header and footer of a layout.
+The `content` directive will split the current template into the header and footer of a layout.

 The `layouts` keyword will make the header and footer of the layout frame the